 Mcdaris Cove Road is named for the Mcdaris family who came to the area 135 years ago.
 The family owned the entire cove, (which we assume they appropriated from the Cherokee Nation) before it was subdivided among family members and some newcomers.
 Oscar Mcdaris built my house and both cabins in the campground from timbers he cut from these woods and milled himself.
 He was an expert builder by trade and he and wife Lois raised their family on this property.
 Three of their five kids are my neighbors while a grandson and his family live across the road.
 The other 2 kids live elsewhere in Weaverville.

 They have all been great neighbors, as long as we don't talk politics.
 They have looked after me and been wonderful.
 The Mcdaris and Buckners live along this road between my house and Blackberry Inn Road, mostly in double wides and premanufactured houses.
 Some have goats, chickens, horses, grassfed beef cows, hunting dogs, or pet dogs.
-Bruce Mcdaris, Oscar’s nephew, is now the eldest in the cove and the only one remaining from his generation.
+Bruce Mcdaris, Oscar’s nephew, is now the eldest in the cove and the only remaining member of his generation.
 He is a lovely and generous man.

 From my house I can see Bobby’s and Kenneth’s houses.
 I can also see an out-of-place chateau-like vacation house higher up and sticking out from the mountain across the street from me.
 Ironically, having lived in cities my whole life, this dirt road is actually the busiest road I’ve lived on.
 This is because Oscar built this house in 1952 and set it conveniently on the road.
 At that time Mcdaris Cove Road only went as far as Bobby’s place and there was one road off of it for the Buckner family.
 Now, however, people live all the way up Mcdaris Cove Road mountain and a newer dirt road branches off in front of my house to go up the mountain across the street.